981526092/COMP0053_Group6/README.md

 **This project task is Chronic-Pain Protective Behaviour Detection for the EmoPain Dataset.**

-This repository contains the tutorials and code for Early (Feature-Level), Middle (Model-Level), Late (Decision-Level), and Hybrid Fusion Models, as well as cross-validation methods used in our project.
+This repository contains the tutorials and code for Early (Feature-Level), Middle (Model-Level), Late (Decision-Level), and Hybrid (Middle & Late) Fusion Models, as well as cross-validation methods used in our project.

 ## Tutorials